kirstyihen/demo-repository/bios/Jenny Li.md

 # Introduction
 Hello everyone!
 I'm Yiyuan (Jenny) Li, a highly motivated professional with a strong background in business analytics, accounting, and project management.
+I am deeply aligned with GetMotivatedBuddies' vision of fostering motivation, personal growth, and accountability.
+Excited to contribute my skills and passion for the company's success.

 # Education Background:
 I hold a Master of Quantitative Management (MQM) in Business Analytics from Duke University's Fuqua School of Business (expected completion: May 2024).
 Additionally, I recently obtained a Master of Professional Accountancy (MPAc) from UCSD's Rady School of Management.
 I earned my Bachelor of Business Administration in Accounting from Shandong Jianzhu University in China.

 # Technical Skills:
 I possess a valuable range of technical skills that can contribute to GetMotivatedBuddies' success.
 I'm proficient in Python (NumPy, Pandas, Scikit-Learn, Seaborn), SQL, Tableau, R, SPSS, Power BI, and Figma.
 I also hold a Certified Management Accountant (CMA) certification and excel in Microsoft Office tools.